Verifying the existence of maximum likelihood estimates for generalized linear models: Addressing separation in practice

-A common weakness of linear programming methods in this context is that they suffer from a curse of dimensionality.
-Notice that the number of constraints associated with \eqref{eq:LP} is equal to the number of observations (i.e, $N$) and the number of $\gamma$-parameters that need to be solved for is equal to the number of regressors (i.e., $M$).
+A common weakness of linear programming methods in this context is that they suffer from the curse of dimensionality.
+Notice that the number of constraints associated with \eqref{eq:LP} is equal to the number of observations, $N$, and the number of $\gamma$-parameters that need to be solved for is equal to the number of regressors, $M$.
 While there are standard operations that may be used to reduce the size of the problem to one with only $N-M$ constraints (cf., \citealp{konis2007linear}, p.
-64), an obvious problem nonetheless arises if either $M$ or $N-M$ is a large number, as is increasingly the case in applied economics research.\footnote{As noted in the introduction, this popularity is largely driven by the wide adoption of fixed effects Poisson PML (FE-PPML) models for estimating gravity models.
-For example, \citet{figueiredo_industry_2015} estimate a gravity model for patent citations with $N\thickapprox26$ million and $M\thickapprox27,000$ and \citet{larch_currency_2017} estimate a similar model for international trade flows with $N\thickapprox880,000$ and $M\approx55,000$.
-However, high-dimensional fixed effects estimation is also likely to become more attractive for other nonlinear models aside from PPML as well; see \citet{stammann2016estimating}, \citet{stammann2017fast}, and \citet{fernandez-val_individual_2016} for some relevant innovations that have appeared in the past few years.} In these cases, the standard approach just described necessitates solving a high-dimensional linear programming problem, which may be difficult to solve even using the most computationally efficient LP-solvers currently available.\footnote{Computationally efficient LP-solvers would typically involve inverting an $M\times M$ basis matrix (cf., \citealp{hall2011high}), a step we would prefer to avoid.} The following discussion therefore turns to the question of how to equip researchers to deal with the separation problem in models with many fixed effects and other nuisance parameters.
+64), an obvious problem nonetheless arises if either $M$ or $N-M$ is a large number, as is increasingly the case in applied economics research.\footnote{As noted in the introduction, this popularity is largely driven by the wide adoption of fixed effects Poisson PML (FE-PPML) estimation for estimating gravity models.
+For example, \citet{figueiredo_industry_2015} estimate a gravity model for patent citations with $N\thickapprox26$ million and $M\thickapprox27,000$, and \citet{larch_currency_2017} estimate a similar model for international trade flows with $N\thickapprox880,000$ and $M\approx55,000$.
+However, high-dimensional fixed effects estimation is also likely to become more attractive for other GLM estimators aside from PPML as well; see \citet{stammann2016estimating}, \citet{stammann2017fast}, and \citet{fernandez-val_individual_2016} for some relevant innovations that have appeared in the past few years.} In these cases, the standard approach just described necessitates solving a high-dimensional linear programming problem, which may be difficult to solve even using the most computationally efficient linear programming solvers currently available.\footnote{Computationally efficient linear programming solvers typically involve inverting an $M\times M$ basis matrix (cf., \citealp{hall2011high}), a step we would prefer to avoid.} The following discussion, therefore, turns to the question of how to equip researchers to deal with the separation problem in models with many fixed effects and other nuisance parameters.

-\subsection{Addressing separation in high-dimensional environments.}
+\subsection{Addressing separation in high-dimensional environments}